fshowalter/franksbooklog.com/content/reviews/gothic-by-philip-fracassi.md

 From here things get mean quick.
 Veteran horror readers may think characters with their own point-of-view and inner monologue are safe.
 Fracassi proffers several such narrators, including Tyson's girlfriend and college-age daughter, both of whom could have served as protagonists in a Laymon novel given their charisma and agency.
 But Fracassi also channels Laymon's liberal and abrupt dispatching of his characters. _No one_ is safe.

 Indeed, the plot rolls along at such a fast pace it wasn't until after I'd finished the story that I appreciated how Fracassi resisted the temptation to overwrite.
-The ending surprises.
-Rather than wrap up every plot thread, Fracassi leaves several to dangle.
-These provided false hopes for happier ends and rather than draw them out, Fracassi abandons them.
+The ending surprises with its abruptness.
+Readers expect the various plot threads to culminate in a dramatic conclusion.
+Rather than wrap up every thread, Fracassi cuts several short.
+These provided false hopes for happier ends.
+Rather than draw them out, Fracassi abandons them.

+It's only in hindsight that you realize their futility.
+If Fracassi wrote his version of <span data-work-slug="the-stand-by-stephen-king">_The Stand_</span>, it would be half as long, Flagg would win, and you'd need a stiff hug of a drink afterwards to get to sleep.

-Granted, part of me yearned for something even darker.
+That said, part of me yearned for something even darker in _Gothic_.
 While Fracassi delivers a visceral set-piece involving the desk mangling a character's hand, the sequence didn't make me squirm the way I suspect Fracassi intended.
 He's mastered the ability to manufacture dread, but his graphic violence lacks the uncomfortable punch of a Chuck Palahniuk or a Bret Easton Ellis.

-That said, Fracassi's still growing as a talent.
+Still, Fracassi's still growing as a talent.
 As the desk’s influence grows on Tyson, he becomes more cynical, and Fracassi delivers lines like:

 > He’s nothing but regret in a nice suit, Tyson thinks.

-Which make me think he could write a Chandler-esque detective story with aplomb.
-Indeed, the penultimate line proves a great stinger that had me laughing out loud.
+Which make me think he could write a Dashiell Hammett-esque detective story with aplomb.
+Indeed, his detective character here intrigues, and Fracassi invites the comparison by having him quote a line from Hammett's <span data-work-slug="the-thin-man-by-dashiell-hammett">_The Thin Man_</span>.

 Fracassi is fast becoming a favorite author of mine.
 I love how all of his works feel part of a shared universe without referencing each other.
-His brand of horror blends the existential dread of Lovecraft, the brisk narrative of Chandler, and the anxiety of Laymon, resulting in a gripping, dread-filled ride.
-Splatter-punk fans may lament the lack of explicit gore, but other horror fans should love it as much as I did.
+His brand of horror blends the existential dread of Lovecraft, the brisk narrative of Hammett, and the anxiety of Laymon, resulting in a gripping, dread-filled ride tinged with bits of black humor (_Gothic_'s penultimate line had me laughing out loud).
+Recommended for horror fans, with the caveat that splatter-punk fans may lament the lack of explicit gore.